Vegan Chocolate Truffles

 I hope you’re sitting down because I’m sharing these gorgeous vegan chocolate truffles with hazelnuts today.
 They are melt-in-your-mouth, decadent, rich, and sweet-but-not-too-sweet.

-But let’s talk about this easy truffle recipe that is gluten-free, vegan (no eggs!), and packed with healthy ingredients.
+But let’s talk about this easy truffle recipe, which is gluten-free, vegan (no eggs!), and packed with healthy ingredients.
 Bonus?
-You can make it in less than 30 minutes.
-No oven is required.
+It can be made in less than 30 minutes, and no oven is required.

 And while truffles are typically shaped into balls and coated in cocoa powder, today, we turn them into luxurious, melt-in-your-mouth chocolate hearts.